gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 )
 ```

-Sometimes, paths are defined in several variables of the Makefile.
+Sometimes, paths are defined in several variables of the `Makefile`.
 No problem:

 ```fish
 make_variables=(